 TGax editor: Modify the paragraph below as follows (#22088):

 The Filtered Neighbor AP subfield is 1 bit in length.
-When included in an individually addressed Probe Response frame, it is set to 1 if the SSID corresponding to every AP in this Neighbor AP Information field matches the SSID in the corresponding Probe Request frame.
+When included in an individually addressed Probe Response frame, it is set to 1 if the SSID corresponding to every AP in this Neighbor AP Information field matches the SSID in the corresponding Probe Request frame or if the Short-SSID corresponding to every AP in this Neighbor AP Information field matches the Short-SSID in the corresponding Probe Request frame.
 When included in a Beacon, broadcast Probe Response or FILS Discovery frame transmitted by a non-TVHT AP, it is set to 1 if the SSID corresponding to every AP in this Neighbor AP Information field matches the SSID of the transmitting AP’s BSS.
 It is set to 0 otherwise.

+[…]

+TGax editor: Modify the table 9-281-TBTT Information field contents as follows (#22428):